 LUXURY – Sporthotel Alpenrose

 The family-managed Sporthotel Alpenrose is located at the roots of the famous Catinaccio and Latemar Mountains, in the heart of the Dolomites.
-In summer the location is ideal for walking, climbing, mountain biking, horse riding, and golfing (close to the hotel).
-The winter season at the Sporthotel Alpenrose is perfect for skiing.
+In summer the location is ideal for walking, climbing, mountain biking, horse riding, and golfing while the winter season is perfect for skiing.

 MID-RANGE – Hotel Rosengarten